Summer Work Experience for Geoscience Students

 What’s the deadline for applications?

-The deadline was March 31, 2016.
-Applications for summer 2016 field assistant with the Ontario Geological Survey are now closed.
+The deadline is March 31, 2017.
+Applications for summer 2017 field assistant with the Ontario Geological Survey are now open.

 How do I apply?

-If you’re a student interested in a summer field position with the OGS, please DOWNLOAD LOCALLY TO YOUR COMPUTER the application form below.
-FILL IT IN, SAVE IT TO YOUR COMPUTER then attach to email with a cover letter and resume or surface mail to:
+If you’re a student interested in a summer field position with the OGS, please DOWNLOAD the Application Form PDF File LOCALLY TO YOUR COMPUTER.
+FILL IT IN and SAVE IT TO YOUR COMPUTER.
+Attach it to your email with a cover letter and resume or surface mail to:

 OGS Field Crew Recruiter